cambridge-collection/dl-loading-ui/README.md

 You can now start the loading ui and log in using the user account you have created.

+## Setting up the Development API

+The application requires a development API (https://bitbucket.org/CUDL/dl-deployment-api/) to be contactable in order to make requests to get the instance -> data-version mappings and deploy new data packages.

+If you want to run a local version, use the git link above to download and then see instructions within to run.
+Update the 'deployment.api.url' property to point to the installation.

+Without setting this up the 'deploy' section will not function.

+## Setting up the database

+## Further Details

+More details can be found in `src/main/docs/Overview.md`

 ## Package:

     mvn clean package